m0a5y7/AaltoDigitalHealth/README.md

 # Understanding depression and anxiety through social media

 In this final project for the Digital Health and Human Behaviour course, social media posts about depression and anxiety were analysed.
-It was found that there is some overlap between both themes and specific posting habits such as posting late at night, or correlated sentiments such as sadness or anger.
+After preprocessing and exploratory data analysis, it was found that there is some overlap between both themes and specific posting habits such as posting late at night, or correlated sentiments such as sadness or anger.
+LIWC and Vader were used for linguistic and sentiment analysis.
 Tf-idf scores were also calculated to highlight frequent words present in both datasets.

 # Installation